boozallen/sdp-images/container-hardening.md

-# Container Hardening
+# Container Hardening Guide

-In general, container hardening is the process of utilizing container scanning tools to detect possible CVEs (Common Vulnerabilities & Exposures) and remediating them to minimize the attack surface of a container.
+Container hardening is the process of utilizing container scanning tools to detect possible CVEs (Common Vulnerabilities & Exposures) and remediating them to minimize the attack surface of a container.
 Each individual, organization, or other entity may form their own requirements